revectores/notes/engineering_science/computer_science/operating_system/unix/unix_file/unix_file_intro/unix_file_intro.md

             struct stat* restrict buf, int flag);
 ```

 All the four three functions return 0 if OK, -1 on error.
-The information is given by filling the `struct stat* buf`, which is defined at [struct_stat](struct_stat.md).
+The information is given by filling the `struct stat* buf`.
+Refer to [struct_stat](struct_stat.md) for the prototype of `struct stat`.

 As noticed, the `fstat` use file descriptor `fd` as the parameter instead of the `pathname`.
 For the symbolic link, `lstat` list the inforamtion about the symbolic link itself instead of the file it points to.